This Is Why You Never See Mosquitoes at Disney World

 Right from the get-go, Walt Disney made it clear that he didn’t want nasty chemicals floating around his park. “[He] did not want to ruin the environment at all, so they couldn’t use pesticides,” Lucas explains.
 “It’d be easy to just spray the whole thing, but he wanted it to be something natural.”
 So, instead of pesticides, the park uses an unusual insect repellent: liquid garlic.
 Mosquitoes notoriously can’t stand the smell of garlic, so Disney sprays an extract around the park.
 “The amount that they use is so small that humans can’t smell it, but mosquitoes are very susceptible to it,” Lucas says.

 It’s certainly quite the operation, but Lucas acknowledges that none of it would have been possible without Potter.
 “Without him, they might’ve built the place, but they’d have a problem today with mosquitoes,” he says.
 We’re sure glad he’s immortalized with a boat!
-Check out more incredible behind-the-scenes Disney tips and facts with these secrets Disney employees won’t tell you.
+Check out more incredible behind-the-scenes Disney tips and facts with these three words Disney employees aren’t allowed to say.